rhelmer/split-record/README.md

 Suggested usage: cat tracklist.txt | ./split-record.py

-Tracklist is read from stdin and is begins with the name of a side (which is used as the input filename) followed by one line for each track, consisting of track number, name, and duration.
+Tracklist is read from stdin and it begins with the name of a side (which is used as the input filename) followed by one line for each track, consisting of track number, name, and duration.
 Sides are separated by a newline.